Li-Heng-LH/JavaPlayground/try-jar/README.md

-# Primitive way to create and execute JAR
+# Primitive ways to create and execute JAR

 ## Some Learning Notes ##